pry0cc/proteus/README.md

 Next, modify config/notify.yaml to include your slack webhook.

-Navigate to the bin directory and to modify the docker-compose.yml volumes to map to your local axiom setup.
+Navigate to the bin directory and modify the docker-compose.yml volumes so they map to your local axiom setup.
 You'll need to change `/home/op/` to whatever your current $HOME directory is.

 ```
 services: